aspnet/AzureSignalR-samples/samples/EventGridIntegration/README.md

      az storage account create -n <storage-account-name> -g <resource-group-name> -l <location> --sku Standard_LRS --kind StorageV2
     ```

+<a name="initialize-function-app"></a>
 ## Initialize the function app

+- Git clone the project and open the folder with VS Code

+    ```bash
+    git clone git@github.com:aspnet/AzureSignalR-samples.git

+    cd AzureSignalR-samples/samples/EventGridIntegration/javascript
+    ```

 ### Configure application settings

 When running and debugging the Azure Functions runtime locally, application settings are read from **local.settings.json**.
+Also, you can upload there settings to remote when you try to deploy Function App to Azure.
 Update this file with the connection string of the SignalR Service instance that you created earlier.

-1. In the root folder of project, create a file named **local.settings.json** and open it.
+1. Open the file **local.settings.json** and update the settings.

-1. Replace the file's contents with the following.

     ```json
     {